erickim73/dpo2/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](./LICENSE)

 ## Introduction
-- **Differential Policy Optimization (DPO)** is a reinforcement learning method that guides systems toward desired outcomes using principles from physics and optimal control.
-Unlike traditional RL methods that learn indirectly, DPO directly shapes local actions to create smooth, energy-efficient trajectories.
+**Differential Policy Optimization (DPO)** is a reinforcement learning method that helps systems move smoothly and efficiently from one state to another.

----
+Unlike traditional RL, which learns by estimating long-term rewards, DPO focuses on making small, local improvements at each step.
+It uses ideas from physics and control theory to guide each action in a way that’s consistent with how real-world systems behave.

+This makes DPO especially useful for problems where path matters, like deforming shapes, simulating physical systems, or planning smooth omvements, because it learns how to change things gradually and reliably.

 ## Environment Overview
 DPO is evaluated on three challenging scientific computing tasks designed to test its performance under complex, simulation-defined objectives: